AliAdelAli256/Anime-App/README.md

 # Anime App

 # Description
-Anime Website is an interactive website enabling users to search for and display the details of a variety of anime, and displaying the most popular shows.
+Anime App is an interactive website enabling users to search for and display the details of a variety of anime, and displaying the most popular shows.
 It also allows the user to save search results to their favourites list.

 # Features
 * The user can add his/her favourite anime to favourite anime lists.